A Look at Quinnipiac Assignment 11 – ICM 527 – Continuing Program Evaluation

 The two campaigns have similar goals, and both have the valiant ideal of helping the mentally ill.
 But it’s only OK 2 Talk which is showing objective and relevant results.

 Relating it all back to the ILSC

-For objectives regarding adding high schools to the Small World Initiative, good measurements include the number of times that educators click through to a ‘get information’ page which should be added to a revamped website.
-Such inquiries could also be expected in the comments and messaging sections of a possible future ILSC Facebook group.
+For objectives on adding high schools to the Small World Initiative, good measurements include the number of times that educators click through to a ‘get information’ page.
+The ILSC should add one to a revamped website.
+They can also expect such inquiries in the comments and messaging sections of a possible future ILSC Facebook group.

 Measurements of the campaign reaching donors could be a look at the number of visits to a donations page.
 It would also be the percentages of site visitors who went all the way through the online donations funnel.
 Knowing where they stop (if a visit does not lead to a donation) would be extremely helpful information to have.

 For the website, Google Analytics should be used to tie back to visitor acquisition.
-If Facebook turns out to be the most popular place for visitors to come from, then the ILSC should be concentrating their efforts there.
+If Facebook turns out to be the most popular place for visitors to come from, then the ILSC should concentrate there.
 A surprisingly small amount of money (e. g. $20.00 or so) can boost a post and reach even more people.

 This measurement is useful for all types of objectives, as it helps to define where to best concentrate the ILSC’s social media time.
 There is little use in devoting substantial time to LinkedIn if the publics don’t come to the website and don’t donate any funds.